nomans1/devops-test/README.md

 This guide provides step-by-step instructions to install and configure Jenkins on Minikube using Helm on macOS.

+To learn more about the design rationale and details on the solution, please refer to the [Basic Architectural principles](docs/architecture.md).

 ## Overview
 **Note:** All of the steps mentioned below are executed by running the `deploy.sh` script attached.
 **Note:** Before running the `deploy.sh` script, update the `jenkins-values.yaml` file with your own DockerHub and GitHub credentials.
 You can add these credentials through Helm or modify the credentials after Jenkins is up and running.